-New Canton bakery Sweet Margaret filling the air with smell of fresh breads, other goods
+New Canton bakery Sweet Margaret selling fresh breads, other goods

 Margaret Chang, right, with her husband Chen Liu.
 Chang has opened up a new bakery in Canton called Sweet Margaret.

 By ADAM ATKINSONCANTON — The first thing local gastronomes on the hunt for gourmet baked goods notice when entering the new shop at 13 Hodskin St. is the fresh smell of savory bread.

 Soon golden loaves of fresh scallion bread on the counter, an array of coffees brewing behind and glass cases full of cookies, pastries and cakes enter view as you walk into the tidy shop run by Margaret Chang.